Praxiteles: Leto, Apollo, and Artemis

 Excavations at Mantineia in Arcadia have brought to light the base of a group of Leto, Apollo, and Artemis by Praxiteles.
 This base was doubtless not the work of the great sculptor himself, but of one of his assistants.
 Nevertheless, it is pleasing and historically valuable.
 Pausanias (viii.
 9, I) thus describes the base, "on the base which supports the statues there are sculptured the Muses and Marsyas playing the flutes (auloi)."
 Three slabs which have survived represent Apollo; Marsyas; a slave, and six of the Muses, the slab which held the other three having disappeared.

 Leconfield Head

 The Leconfield Head (a head of the Aphrodite of Cnidus type, included in the 2007 exhibition at the Louvre) in the Red Room, Petworth House, West Sussex, UK, was claimed by Adolf Furtwängler to be an actual work of Praxiteles, based on its style and its intrinsic quality.
 The Leconfield Head, the keystone of the Greek antiquities at Petworth was probably bought from Gavin Hamilton in Rome in 1755.

 Aberdeen Head

 The Aberdeen Head, whether of Hermes or of a youthful Heracles, in the British Museum, is linked to Praxiteles by its striking resemblance to the Hermes of Olympia.
+Dated between 325-280 BC, the statue, of which only the head is extant, would have been crowned with a metal wreath in his hair, for which the dowel holes survive.

 Aphrodite of Cnidus

 Aphrodite of Cnidus was Praxiteles's most famous statue.
 It was the first time that a full-scale female figure was portrayed nude.
+It was bought by the people of Cnidus, and according to Pliny valued so highly by them that they refused to sell it to King Nicomedes in exchange for discharging the city's enormous debt.
+Many copies survive, the Colonna Venus in the Vatican Museums often having been considered the most faithful to the original.

 Its renown was such, that it was immortalised in a lyric epigram: